Giant Nonlinear Photon-Drag Currents in Moir\'e Bilayers: Introduction

-Despite early progress establishing photon-drag injection and shift currents as the dominant contributions to nonlinear photon-drag responses, only limited toy-model analyses exist \cite{shi2021,xie2025}.
-A key challenge is computing the nonlinear photon-drag shift current in real materials: physically transparent formulations rely on gauge-dependent quantities (e.g., Berry connections), hindering stable numerical evaluation, whereas gauge-invariant sum-rule expressions obscure the underlying quantum geometry by involving contributions from all remote bands.
-Compounding these challenges, photon-drag phenomena in emerging quantum materials remain largely unexplored.
-Among them, twisted bilayer graphene (TBG) stands out as a tunable moiré platform with flat bands and a rich landscape of correlated and topological phases \cite{cao2018, cao2018a, lu2019, serlin2020, xie2021, stepanov2021, zhang2019, abouelkomsan2020}.
-While intrinsic TBG is centrosymmetric and exhibits no photogalvanic effect under uniform illumination, its enlarged moiré supercell signiﬁcantly compresses the Brillouin zone, making even modest photon wavevectors comparable to a significant portion of the zone.
-Consequently, photon-drag can generate sizable nonlinear currents, positioning TBG as an ideal system for systematic exploration.
+Despite early progress establishing photon-drag injection and shift currents as the dominant contributions to these responses, quantitative modeling has been largely confined to simplified toy-model analyses \cite{shi2021, xie2025}.
+A key bottleneck is computing the nonlinear photon-drag shift current in realistic electronic structures: physically transparent formulations often rely on gauge-dependent quantities that hinder stable numerical evaluation, whereas gauge-invariant sum-rule expressions obscure the underlying quantum geometry by requiring computationally heavy summations over all remote bands.
+Compounding these theoretical challenges, photon-drag phenomena in emerging moiré quantum materials remain largely unexplored.
+Among them, twisted bilayer graphene (TBG) stands out as a highly tunable platform hosting flat bands and a rich landscape of correlated and topological phases \cite{cao2018, cao2018a, lu2019, serlin2020, xie2021, stepanov2021, zhang2019, abouelkomsan2020}.
+While pristine TBG prohibits the conventional in-plane bulk photovoltaic effect due to its intrinsic $C_{2z}$ symmetry, its enlarged moiré supercell radically compresses the Brillouin zone.
+Consequently, the kinematic significance of a finite photon wavevector is profoundly amplified, positioning TBG as a premier system for realizing massive nonlinear photon-drag responses.